Updated 2026-05-30

 The Bottom Line on eBay Fees in 2026

 eBay fees are not dramatically higher than last year, but the long-term trend has been upward.
-The combination of base fee rates and the growing importance of promoted listings means the effective seller cost on eBay is higher than the headline number suggests for many categories.
+The combination of the current 13.6% most-categories non-Store baseline, per-order fees, category exceptions, and the growing importance of promoted listings means the effective seller cost on eBay is higher than a simple headline percentage suggests.

 The best defense is awareness and math.
 Know your actual fee burden per category, run numbers before listing, compare across platforms for items where alternatives exist, and treat promoted listing costs as real fee spend.
 Sellers who do that will continue to thrive on eBay regardless of where fees go next.